jsoref/piskel/.github/actions/spell-check/patterns/README.md

 Lines from an individual file are handled in file order.
 Files are selected in alphabetical order.

+* [quirks](quirks.txt) is for strings that are misparsed but wouldn't be flagged if it didn't specially handle certain printf escape sequences.
 * [patterns](patterns.txt) is the main list -- there is nothing particularly special about the file name (beyond the extension which is important).